What Factors Impact the Iontophoresis-Based Treatment?

 - The skin barrier: The skin barrier is the highway where ions will travel to reach deeper layers.
 It is the outer surface, always in contact with the microcirculation of the skin.
 According to studies, the segment of the skin where the majority of ionized substances will reach is the basal membrane of the epithelial tissue and the subcutaneous tissue.
 Different types of epithelium in the body may have a different configuration of the skin barrier, and applying iontophoresis in a relatively thin layer of skin as in the hands will not be the same as doing so in areas of the skin with hyperkeratosis.
 Thus, the thickness and configuration of the skin play a significant role in the outcome of iontophoresis.

 - The effects of skin pH: When we talk about pH, it is a measure of how many free hydrogen atoms there are in a substance or the skin.
 As it is, the pH of a substance has a significant role in how this substance is transported.
 Similarly, the pH of the transporter element or tissue (the skin in iontophoresis) modulates whether or not specific molecules will be transported successfully.
 The difference between skin pH and the pH of the solution that is used during the procedure is a fundamental factor that will ultimately modulate whether or not the treatment will be successful.
 For instance, an acidic pH in the skin against an alkaline pH in the target substance will favor the absorption of substances or drug.
-However, extreme pH differences may also be responsible for side effects such as irritation and skin burns.
+However, extreme pH differences may also be responsible for side effects such as skin burns and irritation.

 - The molecular weight of the target substance: It is imperative to consider the molecular weight of the substance that is meant to travel through the skin.
 A higher molecular weight may lead to a higher ionization of the solution, and it will favor absorption through an alternating current.